Mvillarreal88/mvillarreal88.github.io/_posts/2015-03-23-welcome-to-carte-noir.md

 ---
 layout:     post
-title:      Welcome to Carte Noire
+title:      Welcome to My first blog post
-date:       2015-03-23 15:31:19
+date:       2022-08-10
-author:     Jacob Tomlinson
+author:     Matthew Villarreal
-summary:    Carte Noire is a dark blog theme for Jekyll focusing on a clear reading experience.
+summary:    Learning and utilizing tips and tricks in python early in my career
-categories: jekyll
+categories: Python
 thumbnail:  heart
 tags:
- - welcome
+ - Python
- - to
+ - importing libraries
- - carte
+ - file pathing
- - noire
+ - basic functions
 ---

-Welcome to Carte Noire.
+Welcome to my first blog post.

-Carte Noire began as a new theme for [my personal blog][1], but has now taken on a life of its own as a free theme for Jekyll.
+I would first like to point out that I LOVE all feedback on the work that I do.
+So please if you have any comments or suggestions on any posts, feel free to offer your comments below.

 The theme has been designed with simplicity and readability in mind.
 It makes use of third party services such as Disqus ad AddThis to ensure the blog has